lbechberger/LearningPsychologicalSpaces/README.md

 Here, `conceptual.pickle` and `visual.pickle` are the corresponding output files of `aggregate_similarities.py`.

-#### 2.2.4 Creating Heatmaps of the Similarity Matrices
+#### 2.2.4 Creating Visualizations of the Similarity Matrices

 In order to visualize the similarity matrices, one can use the script `plot_similarity_matrices.py`.
-It also directly compares visual to conceptual ratings, given as `visual.pickle` and `conceptual.pickle` (output of `aggregate_similarities.py`).
-It creates one item-based heatmap (above diagonal: visual similarity, below diagonal: conceptual similarity) and one category-based heatmap (same structure), and stores them as a single image `output_file.png`.
+This script compares two sets of aggregated similarity ratings, given as `first.pickle` and `second.pickle` (output of `aggregate_similarities.py`).
+It creates one item-based heatmap (below diagonal: first set of similarities, above diagonal: second set of similarities) and two category-based heatmaps (same structure), and stores them as a single image `output_folder/heatmap_First_Second.png`.
+Moreover, it creates a scatter plot of the values in the two matrices and stores them as `output_folder/scatter_First_Second.png`.
+The script can be invoked as follows:
 ```
-python -m code.mds.preprocessing.plot_similarity_matrices path/to/visual.pickle path/to/conceptual.pickle path/to/output_file.png
+python -m code.mds.preprocessing.plot_similarity_matrices path/to/first.pickle path/to/second.pickle path/to/output_folder/
 ```
+It takes the following optional arguments:
+- `-f` or `--first_name`: Descriptive name for the first set of similarities (defaults to 'First').
+- `-s` or `--second_name`: Descriptive name for the second set of similarities (defaults to 'Second').

 ### 2.2 Multidimensional Scaling